 Six – a group of six to eight Brownies who work under the leadership of one of their peers, the Sixer

 Sixer – the leader of a group of six to eight Brownies

-Six Corner – Position in the room where the Six assemble
+Six Corner – Position in the room where the Six assembles

-Skills Qualifications _ this qualification is designed for a warranted Leader who has and aptitude for the following specific area of the programme Music, Crafts, Campfire and is will to share her skills with other Leaders in her Area/Region
+Skills Qualifications – this qualification is designed for a warranted Leader who has an aptitude for the following specific area of the programme – music, crafts, campfire and is willing to share her skills with other Leaders in her Area/Region

 Snowy Owl – a name used for a Brownie Guide Leader.

-Specialised Area Pins – in the Senior Branch Journey Programme there are three levels of Specialised Area Pins Bronze, Silver and Gold.
-There are a total of 6 Adventure in each level that’s a total of 6×3 =18 Pins
+Specialised Area Pins – in the Senior Branch Journey Programme there are three levels of Specialised Area Pins – Bronze, Silver and Gold.
+There are a total of 6 Adventures in each level i.e. a total of 6×3 =18 Pins

-STARR – Support and Training for Active recruitment and Retention provides ideas to help each of us spread the word abouts Guiding to more girls and women
+STARR – Support and Training for Active Recruitment and Retention booklet provides ideas to help each of us spread the word about Guiding to more girls and women

 Subscriptions – the contribution to the running of the Unit, paid weekly, monthly or annually depending on the Unit.

 Superheroes – this is the concept behind the Ladybird Journey Programme.
 The Ladybirds are superheroes who gain powers as they progress through each year of the programme